rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 ocp-8vr6j-worker-0-sl79n   Ready                      worker   26h   v1.22.0-rc.0+a44d0f0
 ```

-As you can check the first selected worker labeled with the kata: 'true' is automatically installing and configuring the KataConfig extension.
+As you can see, the first selected worker labeled with kata: 'true' is automatically installing and configuring the KataConfig extension.

-We can check when the Machine Config Operator finishes their work, when the Updating, and Degraded sections of the MCP are in False state:
+We can check when the Machine Config Operator finishes its work: the Updating and Degraded sections of the MCP should be in a False state:

 ```sh
 # oc get mcp kata-oc